 The trucking industry as well as safety advocates and trucking industry attorneys in Atlanta and around the country have long been in favor of a rule that would give trucking companies access to the kind of vital information that is important for them to make safe, and informed recruitment decisions.
 The closing of this loophole will make that possible.

-The Atlanta trucking accident attorneys at the Katz Law Firm represent persons injured in trucking accidents in the metro Atlanta region and across Georgia.
+The Atlanta trucking accident attorneys at the Katz Personal Injury Lawyers represent persons injured in trucking accidents in the metro Atlanta region and across Georgia.
 If you or a loved one has been injured in a trucking accident, call a lawyer at our firm and discus your eligibility for a legal claim for damages.
 Learn how you may be able to hold a number of parties besides the truck driver and the trucking company liable for your losses.